You Only Train Once: Differentiable Subset Selection for Omics Data: Experiments and Results

 \subsection{Datasets and Preprocessing}

 \paragraph{COVID-PBMC dataset} To evaluate YOTO's ability to identify disease-relevant biomarkers, we use a public single-cell RNA sequencing (scRNA-seq) dataset of Peripheral Blood Mononuclear Cells (PBMCs) from a cohort of 20 individuals with varying COVID-19 severity~\citep{yao2021cell}.
 We refer to this dataset as the COVID-PBMC dataset.
 The cohort includes healthy controls, patients with moderate symptoms, and patients with severe Acute Respiratory Distress Syndrome (ARDS), comprising approximately 64,000 high-quality cells after preprocessing.
 For this dataset, we train YOTO with three supervision signals simultaneously: fine-grained cell types (\texttt{celltype5}), patient disease status (\texttt{group}), and patient ID (\texttt{patient}).
+Dataset splitting is performed at the cell level, with patients and groups overlapping across training, validation, and test sets to ensure that all supervised tasks remain well-defined at evaluation time.
 Following prior work \citep{heydari2022n}, we remove cells with fewer than 200 expressed genes, genes expressed in fewer than three cells, and cells with more than 10\% mitochondrial reads.
 We also discard cell types with fewer than 100 cells, resulting in a total of nine annotated cell types.
 As input to all models, we use the top 5,000 highly variable genes (HVGs) identified by Seurat v3~\citep{stuart2019comprehensive}.